9 Ways to Ruin Your Photos

 Know your crew, know the style you want, and ask the right questions.

 My four boys are a lot to handle, and I did not ask about her experience with the number and ages of families like mine.
-She was not equipped to keep the attention of four boys at any age.Alison is the chaos-commanding family photographer thriving in the loud & messy offering in home lifestyle and outdoor sessions.
-She is the circus ring leader of four boys, half-homeschooling USMC family, currently in Virginia Beach but born and raised in Charleston, SC.
-Find me on Insta @alisonbellphotog!
+She was not equipped to keep the attention of four boys at any age.Alison is the chaos-commanding family photographer in Virginia Beach, VA thriving in the loud & messy offering in home lifestyle, outdoor, and extended family sessions.

 Owner & Photographer of Alison Bell, Photographer, she is also the circus ring leader of four boys, half-homeschooling USMC family.